AlexanderFarkas/trigger/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Valform - is a Flutter state management micro-framework. <br>
-It provides utilities for validation and side-effects reactions.
+State management micro-framework that provides utilities for validation and side-effects reactions.

 ## Features